Intrinsic Benefits of Categorical Distributional Loss: Uncertainty-aware Regularized Exploration in Reinforcement

-The proof is similar to soft policy iteration~\citep{haarnoja2018soft}.
-For the completeness, we provide the proof here.
+\begin{proof} The proof is similar to soft policy iteration~\citep{haarnoja2018soft}.
+For completeness, we provide the proof here.
 By Lemma~\ref{lemma:distributional_improvement}, as the number of iteration increases, the sequence $Q^{\pi_i}$ at $i$-th iteration is monotonically increasing.
-Since we assume the risk-sensitive entropy is bounded by $M$, the $Q^\pi$ is thus bounded as the rewards are bounded.
+Since we assume the uncertainty-aware entropy is bounded, the $Q^\pi$ is thus bounded as the rewards are bounded.
 Hence, the sequence will converge to some $\pi^*$.
 Further, we prove that $\pi^*$ is in fact optimal.
 At the convergence point, for all $\pi\in \Pi$, it must be case that: